-The three months of benefits available without meeting an able-bodied individual exemption is cumulative, so participants can use their three months at any time during the 36 months.
+The three months of benefits available without meeting an able-bodied individual exemption or deferral is cumulative, so participants can use their three months at any time during the 36-month time period.
 The non-working months do not have to be consecutive.

-All participants will be able to receive benefits for another three months without meeting the work requirements on Jan.
+All participants will be able to receive benefits for another three months within a 36-month period without meeting the work requirements through Jan.
 1, 2020, no matter when they enroll in the Food Assistance Program prior to this date.

 - Why are my benefits changing?